redbear/Duo/docs/firmware_architecture_overview.md

 The bootloader ranges from internal flash address **`0x08000000`** to **`0x08003FFFF`**, the size of which is 16 KB.
 The bootloader is versatile.
 It determines whether to run the Particle firmware or WICED applications.
 If neither of them are valid, then it enters DFU mode for firmware uploading.

-Besides, if the Duo is running Particle firmware, the bootloader is responsible for the factory application reset, applying the OTA downloaded user application, making the Duo enter Safe mode, clearing Wi-Fi credentials and etc.
+Besides, if the Duo is running Particle firmware, the bootloader is responsible for the factory application reset, applying the OTA downloaded firmware or user application, making the Duo enter Safe mode, clearing Wi-Fi credentials and etc.

 ## DCT (Device Configuration Table)

 The DCT (Device Configuration Table) ranges from internal flash address **`0x08004000`** to **`0x0800BFFFF`**, the size of which is 32 KB.
 It is separated into two partitions (DCT1 and DCT2) and each size is 16K.
 Only one of the DCTs is valid at a time and the another one is standby for swapping data.
 They are used alternately to keep the data integrate, in case of power down during changing the device configuration.

-The DCT is made up of two partitions:
+The DCT consists of two partitions:

 * The Platform DCT, starting from the begining address of DCT1 or DCT2.
-See the [Platform DCT](https://github.com/redbear/firmware/blob/duo/hal/src/duo/wiced/platform/include/platform_dct.h#L257) details.
+[Details...](https://github.com/redbear/firmware/blob/duo/hal/src/duo/wiced/platform/include/platform_dct.h#L257)
 * The Application DCT immediately following the Platform DCT.
 Regarding to the Particle firmware architecture, the Application DCT details are listed [here](https://github.com/redbear/firmware/blob/duo/platform/MCU/STM32F2xx/SPARK_Firmware_Driver/inc/dct.h#L54).